TedHusted/awake/awake.md/awake.md

 	“Yes, we use it for demonstrations.
 Just a second.”

-	The manager goes out front and returns with a device that looks like a gaming console.
+	The manager goes out front and returns with a device that looks like a gaming console, along with a pair of smart glasses.

 	“That chair is inoperable now, but I have another one here that we can use.
-I need to scan the serial number first.”
+I need to scan the serial number first using the HUD.”

-	The manager tips up the chair and points the console under the seat.
+	The manager tips up the chair and peers under the seat with his smart glasses.
 Lowering the chair, he uses the console to move the chair around the backroom.

 	“The chair usually stops before it runs into anything.”
 Frederico points the chair at a box.
 It beeps and stops before hitting the obstacle.
 “But I can override and let the chair hit something.”
 He puts the chair in reverse, touches some controls, and moves it forward again slowly.
 This time the chair doesn’t beep, and it bumps into the box.